gariem/spock-utils/appium-samples/README.md

 # Appium examples

-All of the following examples perform basic interaction with the Google Maps application in adroid devices using the Appium server along other libraries such as TestNG, Spock and Extend Reports.
+All of the following examples perform basic interaction with the Google Maps application in android devices using the Appium server along other libraries such as TestNG, Spock and Extend Reports.

 ## About the examples: